Adolphe Thiers: Prime Minister (1836)

 In January 1836, the unpopular government of the Duke of Broglie lost its majority in the Chamber of Deputies, and the King needed a new Prime Minister.
 As he had done in 1830, he chose a man he was certain would soon fail; Adolphe Thiers.
 On the subject of Thiers, Louis-Philippe told Victor Hugo, "He (Thiers) has spirit, but he is spoiled by the spirit of a parvenu; he has shown himself to be insatiable."
 Louis Philippe cited what he said was Talleyrand's view of Thiers: "You will never make anything of Thiers, but nonetheless he will be an excellent instrument.
 But he is one of those men whom you can make use of only if you give them satisfaction; but he is never satisfied.
 The misfortune, for you and for him, is that you cannot make him a cardinal."

 Thiers accepted the position, and chose a government, keeping for himself the position of Foreign Minister.
 He told the Chamber of Deputies, "Our country is in the middle of the greatest perils, and we must fight the disorder with all of our force.
 To save a revolution, we must preserve it from its own excesses.
 Whether these excesses are produced on the streets or in the abusive use of institutions, I will contribute, through force and by the laws, to put them down."
 He was given the support of the Deputies by a vote of 251 to 99.
 His new government proposed the construction of the first railroad in France, from Paris to Saint-Germain (though Thiers privately described it as "A toy for the Parisians") and suppressed the national lottery on the grounds of morality.

 Violent opposition to Louis-Philippe increased.
 A gunman named Alibaud attempted to shoot Louis-Philippe, who was saved by the armored walls of his carriage.
 The police linked Alibaud to a secret revolutionary group called "Les Familles", by Armand Barbès and Louis Blanqui.
 Both were arrested and imprisoned, but later released, and went on to much more ambitious revolutionary projects.
 Because of the new threat of terrorist attacks, Louis-Philippe decided not to inaugurate the newly completed Arc de Triomphe, begun by Napoleon.
 Thiers dedicated the monument on 29 July 1836.
 The relationship between Thiers and Louis-Philippe became more and more strained.
-The King blocked many of Thiers' diplomatic initiatives, and conducted his own foreign policy.
+The King blocked many of Thiers's diplomatic initiatives, and conducted his own foreign policy.
 Thiers suggested to the King that France should follow the British model, and allow the Prime Minister to conduct all of the diplomatic and military affairs.
 Louis-Philippe refused, insisting that France was not England and he was the chief diplomat and head of the army.
 Thiers felt he had no alternative but to resign as prime minister, which he did on 29 August 1836.
 His place was taken by a conservative royalist, Louis-Mathieu Molé.